 Three Salon Pieces for septet (wind quartet plus piano trio) serves as a set of light-hearted thank-you notes to Ronen’s three co-creative directors, Greg Martin (piano), David Bellman (clarinet), and Ingrid Fischer Bellman (cello).
-In 2018, I wrote them a challenging piece for clarinet plus piano trio called Avon Yard.
-This piece was very personal for me, but also more of a concept than outright music.
-It might not have been exactly the kind of music they expected from me, but nevertheless they premiered it with such refinement and beauty.
-I wanted to say thank you for their flexibility.
-Let me put it this way: if Avon Yard was a big dinner with a healthy portion of greens, Three Salon Pieces is a light yet indulgent dessert.
+In 2018, Matthew wrote them a challenging piece for clarinet plus piano trio called Avon Yard.
+This piece was very personal for him, but also more of a concept than outright music.
+It might not have been exactly the kind of music they expected from him, but nevertheless they premiered it with such refinement and beauty.
+Matthew is thankful for their flexibility.
+To put it another way: if Avon Yard was a big dinner with a healthy portion of greens, Three Salon Pieces is a light yet indulgent dessert.

-I wrote my first nocturne as a freshman at the University of Indianapolis.
-My piano teacher, Dr. Ratliff, mentored me through the process of learning it and performing it.
+Matthew wrote his first nocturne as a freshman at the University of Indianapolis.
+His piano teacher during this time, Dr. Ratliff, mentored him through the process of learning it and performing it.
 Skip ahead ten years.
-Here I am again.
-Back home in Indiana and I have this new nocturne based on a song I wrote at Yale (not unlike Liszt’s Petrarch Sonnets).
-It feels like a fitting and touching bookend to our time as student and teacher.
-I wish him luck on his retirement and hope he will keep in touch.
+Here he is.
+Back home in Indiana, this time with a new nocturne based on a song he wrote at Yale (a reimagination not unlike Liszt’s Petrarch Sonnets).
+It is a fitting and touching bookend to Matthew’s and Dr. Ratliff’s time as student and teacher.

 Variations on a Theme by Eric Adamshick (2018) for cello solo | Eric Adamshick | Score